Renewable Energy in Highway Right-of-Way

 - Renewable Energy Generation in the Highway Right-of-Way Briefing Book: The briefing book provides a high level overview of Renewable energy highway projects, including potential business models and funding sources, and applicable federal and state regulatory requirements.
 Forthcoming.

-- Alternative Uses of Highway ROW Webinar - In August 2012, FHWA hosted a webinar on accommodating renewable energy technologies and alternative fuel facilities in the highway ROW.
-The webinar provided an overview of the research report and included presentations from three applications of renewable energy in the ROW: Oregon DOT's solar highway projects; Freeway to Fuels pilot projects; and North Carolina DOT's biocrop projects.
+- Alternative Uses of Highway ROW Webinar (August 2012): FHWA hosted a webinar on accommodating renewable energy technologies and alternative fuel facilities in the highway ROW.
+The webinar includes presentations from three states that have implemented renewable energy projects in the ROW: Oregon DOT's solar highway projects; Freeway to Fuels pilot projects; and North Carolina DOT's biocrop projects.

-- Guidance on Utilization of Highway Right-of-Way - In response to the increasing number of proposals to use the highway system ROW to accommodate renewable energy facilities, in 2009 FHWA issued guidance to clarify the applicability of Federal laws and regulations to such proposals.
+- Guidance on Utilization of Highway Right-of-Way (March 2009): In response to an increasing number of proposals to use the highway system ROW to accommodate renewable energy facilities, in FHWA issued guidance to clarify the applicability of Federal laws and regulations to such proposals.

-- Utility Program Guide - FHWA developed the Utility Program Guide to assist individuals administering Federal-aid highway programs that involve: use of Federal-aid highway funds for the relocation and adjustment of utility facilities, and the accommodation of utility facilities and private lines on Federal-aid highway ROW.
+- Program Guide on Utility Relocation and Accommodation on Federal-Aid Highway Projects (January 2003): FHWA developed this program guide to assist individuals administering Federal-aid highway programs that involve: use of Federal-aid highway funds for the relocation and adjustment of utility facilities, and the accommodation of utility facilities and private lines on Federal-aid highway ROW.

-- Example Agreements: FHWA has compiled examples of lease agreements, power purchase agreements, and Request for Proposals that agencies have used to implement highway renewable energy projects.
+- Example Agreements: FHWA has compiled examples of lease agreements, power purchase agreements, Request for Proposals, and other related documentation that agencies have used to implement highway renewable energy projects.
 Please contact Carson Poe for example documents.